raycast/extensions/basics/prepare-an-extension-for-store.md

 ### Adding Screenshots

-In Raycast 1.37.0+ we made it easy for you to take beautiful pixel perfect screenshots of your extension with ease.
+In Raycast 1.37.0+ we made it easy for you to take beautiful pixel perfect screenshots of your extension with an ease.

 #### How to use it?